Wednesday June 12 - Arrival

 We conclude this day in Glastonbury with our own private time at the Chalice Well (6pm) for meditation and ceremony when we visit the beautiful and tranquil gardens.
 Considered by many to be the holiest well in England, it is one of the true healing places in Britain.
 Many believe the Holy Grail is buried there within the wellhead.
 The Michael and Mary ley lines cross within the Well grounds and we will each stand at their convergence during our ceremony.

-Chicchan and Raym will lead us in a heart opening ceremony in which we will drink these most potent of waters, both the white and red, focussing on the energies of the Divine Feminine, unconditional love and the waters of life.
+Raym will lead us in a heart opening ceremony in which we will celebrate these most potent of waters, both the white and red, focussing on the energies of the Divine Feminine, unconditional love and the waters of life.

 Bath is built around hot thermal springs which were revered in Pagan times and later enclosed by the Romans into their bath houses and temples.
 You may take a tour of the Ancient Roman baths and museum or personally experience the modern baths at the Thermae Bath Spa (recommended), an optional choice during your free time in Bath.
 Book your spa time or treatment early and bring your bathers!